 Spring / Summer - white, greys, pale blues, pinks and greens.

-Autumn / Winter - rich reds, navy, mustard, rust, olive and black.
+Autumn / Winter - maroon, navy, mustard, rust, olive and black.

 And ALWAYS Neutrals.